 Hazard/Benefit Test: When the plan of an item is a considerable factor in making the damage the offended party, the maker, wholesaler, or dealer of the item should demonstrate that the advantages of the item’s structure were more prominent than the dangers of the structure.

 NORTH DAKOTA LAW APPLIES TO ALL STATES

 The law isn’t constrained to North Dakota items.
 For whatever length of time that the damage occurred in North Dakota, the maker, merchant, or vender of the item that hurt you can be situated in another state, and North Dakota’s exacting item risk law will apply.
-On the off chance that you have been harmed by an product in North Dakota, contact the experienced product liability attorneys at Johnson and Autrey Law Firm today to talk about your legal options.
+On the off chance that you have been harmed by an product in North Dakota, contact the experienced product liability attorneys at Autrey Law Firm today to talk about your legal options.